Alignment-free Raw Video Demoireing

 \section{Abstract}

-Moiré patterns, resulting from the interference of two similar repetitive patterns, are frequently observed during the capture of images or videos on screens.
-These patterns vary in color, shape, and location across video frames, posing challenges in extracting information from adjacent frames and preserving temporal consistency throughout the restoration process.
-Existing deep learning methods often depend on well-designed alignment modules, such as optical flow estimation, deformable convolution, and cross-frame self-attention layers, incurring high computational costs.
-Recent studies indicate that utilizing raw data as input can significantly improve the effectiveness of video demoiréing by providing the pristine degradation information and more detailed content.
-However, previous works fail to design both efficient and effective raw video demoiréing methods that can maintain temporal consistency and prevent degradation of color and spatial details.
-This paper introduces a novel alignment-free raw video demoiréing network with frequency-assisted spatio-temporal Mamba (DemMamba).
-It features sequentially arranged Spatial Mamba Blocks (SMB) and Temporal Mamba Blocks (TMB) to effectively model the inter- and intra-relationships in raw videos affected by moiré patterns.
-An Adaptive Frequency Block (AFB) within the SMB facilitates demoiréing in the frequency domain, while a Channel Attention Block (CAB) in the TMB enhances the temporal information interactions by leveraging inter-channel relationships among features.
-Extensive experiments demonstrate that our proposed DemMamba surpasses state-of-the-art methods by 1.3 dB in PSNR, and also provides a satisfactory visual experience.
+Video demoiréing aims to remove undesirable interference patterns that arise during the capture of screen content, restoring artifact-free frames while maintaining temporal consistency.
+Existing video demoiréing methods typically utilize carefully designed alignment modules to estimate inter-frame motion for leveraging temporal information; however, these modules are often complex and computationally demanding.
+Meanwhile, recent works indicate that using raw data as input significantly enhances demoiréing performance.
+Building on this insight, this paper introduces a novel alignment-free raw video demoiréing network with frequency-assisted spatio-temporal Mamba (DemMamba).
+It incorporates sequentially arranged Spatial Mamba Blocks (SMB) and Temporal Mamba Blocks (TMB) to effectively model the inter- and intra-relationships in raw video demoiréing.
+The SMB employs a multi-directional scanning mechanism coupled with a learnable frequency compressor to effectively differentiate interference patterns across various orientations and frequencies, resulting in reduced artifacts, sharper edges, and faithful texture reconstruction.
+Concurrently, the TMB enhances temporal consistency by performing bidirectional scanning across the temporal sequences and integrating channel attention techniques, facilitating improved temporal information fusion.
+Extensive experiments demonstrate that DemMamba surpasses state-of-the-art methods by 1.6 dB in PSNR, and also delivers a satisfactory visual experience.